aligator/e-chess/firmware/README.md

 1. Make sure you have all prerequisites installed
 2. Connect your ESP32 via USB
-3. Use `./build.sh run esp32` to build, flash and watch logs
+3. Use `./build.sh run esp32s3 --watch` to build, flash and watch logs
 4. Use `./build.sh watch` to just watch logs without building/flashing